 Tango is built upon intentional, embodied connection.
 Two people meet in an embrace that demands presence, surrender, and mutual attentiveness.
 In a world increasingly dominated by screens and algorithms, tango insists on the primacy of human touch and shared experience.

 It teaches listening not as a metaphor but as a visceral practice.
 It cultivates trust through micro-negotiations of balance, timing, and intention.
-It reminds dancers that intimacy is not a luxury but a human necessity.
+It reminds dancers that intimacy and interdependence are not a luxury but a human necessity.

 This simple act of holding another person with care becomes a radical gesture in a culture that often prioritizes speed, competition, and self-interest.
 Tango reconnects us with the idea that our humanity is something we co-create, moment by moment, with others.